ramyaprakash20/git-project/README.md

 # git-project
-To demonstrate git - by Ramya
+To demonstrate git - by Ramya for branch 2